 Registration Fee FAQs

-We understand you may have questions about the registration fee proposal.
+The CLPNM understands that registrants may have questions about the new registration fees.
 Select the plus (+) sign next to any question below to see the answer.

 When were registration fees last increased?